PhilKubz/Challenge_09_README_Generator/Develop/README.md

 ## Contributing

-test
+None

 ## Tests

-test
+Test at your own will

 ## Questions

-If you have any questions or issues, please contact me directly at test.
-You can also find more of my work at my GitHub profile: [test](https://github.com/test).
+If you have any questions or issues, please contact me directly at email@gmail.com.
+You can also find more of my work at my GitHub profile: [PhilKubz](https://github.com/PhilKubz).